 The sustainability program is currently managed by two City of Dunwoody staff members.
-Sustainability is a secondary function of their primary roles; a small fraction of the staff members' time (typically 5 hours a week) can be spent on sustainability-related projects.
+Sustainability is a secondary function of their primary roles; a small fraction of the staff members' time (typically 15 hours a week) can be spent on sustainability-related projects.
 Our Sustainability Committee, comprised of seven members, dedicates two hours per month in work sessions and varying outside volunteer hours for event staffing and outreach and education.
 With this minimal, part-time commitment, we have accomplished much: ARC Green Communities Gold Certification, an active education program, and policy review and advice.
-In order to fulfill this plan, which will establish Dunwoody as a leader in sustainable growth in the metro Atlanta area, more staff resources are required.
-Creation of a fulltime, dedicated staff position is necessary to manage the multiple projects in this plan simultaneously, record and maximize the output of financial expenditures and provide sustainability resources to the citizens of Dunwoody.
+In order to fulfill this plan wholly, which will establish Dunwoody as a leader in sustainable growth in the metro Atlanta area, more staff resources are required.
+While the City Council does not currently support the growth of the suitability staffing structure, the Sustainability Plan goals and actions were developed with the consideration of a full-time, dedicated staff position to manage the multiple projects in this plan simultaneously, record and maximize the output of financial expenditures, and provide sustainability resources to the citizens of Dunwoody.
 The City of Decatur, Georgia Institute of Technology, the City of Atlanta, and many of Dunwoody's largest companies, such as Intercontinental Hotels Group (IHG), employ full-time sustainability staff with documented success.
-Recommendations for an enhanced staffing plan include:
+Since a dedicated staff person is not recommended by this Plan based on the feedback by the City Council at this time, staff will work with the Sustainability Committee annually to revise the Short Term Work Plan into a manageable workload for the current staffing structure.
+Additional recommendations for an enhanced staffing plan include: